vpalmisano/webrtcperf/docs/config.md

 *Default*: `-1`

 ## maxVideoDecodersRange
-Applies the maxVideoDecoders option to the sessions included into this list (default: include all the sessions).
+It applies the max video decoders option to the sessions included into this list (default: include all the sessions)

 *Type*: `index`